makerdao/pe-checklists/core/standards.md

 2. Events
 3. Modifiers
 4. Internal Math variables and functions
-5. Other Internal Functions
+5. Other Internal functions
 6. Wards functions
-7. External Funcitons
+7. External functions

 ### Spacing

-We align variables with extra whitespacing.
+We align variables with extra whitespace.
 You will get PR comments if you are off by even one space.

 ### Naming